Lifecycle Service Support

 • Foundations: Technical and Preventative Maintenance

 For a modular robotics solution to achieve the intended effects of adding scalability, flexibility, and sustainability to a client’s business, there must also be a strategy to repair, modify, and modernize the robots to continue meeting customer demand.
-To this end, Tompkins offers a robust approach to technical and preventative maintenance that focuses on proactive and seamless integration with the solution regardless of size.
+Tompkins offers a robust approach to technical and preventative maintenance that focuses on proactive and seamless integration with the solution regardless of size.

 • Focus on Flexibility